Everything to Know About Breast Implants

 The dual-plane technique comes in very handy in cases of breast deflation with ptosis (sagging), which occurs after having children, breastfeeding, losing weight, or naturally with time.
 In the dual plane approach, the upper muscle coverage of the implant reduces the risk of rippling and implant visibility in the upper part of the breast.
 It also reduces the risk of capsular contracture and disruption of cleavage (symmastia), with improvement in mammography accuracy.
 And, the lower part of the breast implant that is covered by breast tissue benefits from a smoother implant-breast transition, enhanced shape, and a more natural look and feel.

 The incision is performed under general anesthesia and is made in one of 3 places.
 They are:

-- Inframammary Incision/Under the breast: It is done in the crease beneath the breast and is considered the safest technique.
+- Inframammary Incision/Under the breast: It is done in the crease beneath the breast and is considered the more secure technique.
 It also provides hidden scarring.

 - Periareolar Incision/Around the nipple: The incision is made around the nipple/areola.
 This incision is typically not preferred unless a breast lift is required to lift the breast tissue and nipple position.

 - Transaxillary Incision/Through the Armpit: This type of incision is made in the armpit fold and is only recommended to patients at risk of keloid scarring.
 This is the most complicated incision and has the most complications.
 It is not performed by Dr Doyle.

 Risks and Complications of Breast Implants